Camilla d'Errico: Commercial work

-In parallel to comics and manga, d'Errico has done illustration and design work for The Walt Disney Company, Ride Snowboards, Hasbro Toys, Wizkids, Microsoft Zune for the Zune Hut at Whistler's Telus World Ski & Snowboard Championship, OSO Design House and Ginch Gonch.
+In parallel to comics and manga, d'Errico has done illustration and design work for the Walt Disney Company, Ride Snowboards, Hasbro Toys, WizKids, Microsoft Zune for the Zune Hut at Whistler's Telus World Ski & Snowboard Festival, OSO Design House and Ginch Gonch.

 Dark Horse Comics has licensed her art for a Journal and Stationery Set, and Punchbrand has used her as their flagship artist for their artists' series Crazyhats and Panda Hoodies.
-Her work is licensed onto various merchandise, including a line of handbags and accessories, stationery, clothing, computer and phone 'skins', cushions, postcard sets and sketchbooks.
+Her work is licensed onto various merchandise, including a line of handbags and accessories, stationery, clothing, computer and phone 'skins', cushions, jigsaw puzzles, postcard sets and sketchbooks.
 She has a collection of tshirts at Hot Topic in addition to producing her own clothing.

-In June 2009, Neverwear.net released a collaborative print by d'Errico and Neil Gaiman based on Gaiman's short story, How to Talk to Girls at Parties.
-In August 2009, Dark Horse released its popular collected trade, Myspace Dark Horse Presents Volume 3, containing the short webcomic Vampy Cat Play Friend as well as new cover art by d'Errico.
+In June 2009, Neverwear.net released a collaborative print by d'Errico and Neil Gaiman based on Gaiman's short story, "How to Talk to Girls at Parties".
+In August 2009, Dark Horse released its popular collected trade, MySpace Dark Horse Presents Volume 3, containing the short webcomic Vampy Cat Play Friend as well as new cover art, both illustrated by d'Errico.

 Designer toys

-D'Errico has worked in vinyl toys, having customized blanks for Ad Funture, Osaka Popstar, the DCTO Jibun Project, Mindstyle & Disney's Stitch Experiment and Hasbro's Mighty Mugg for Lucasfilm's "The Empire Muggs Back" series.
+d'Errico has worked in vinyl toys, having customized blanks for Ad Funture, Osaka Popstar, the DCTO Jibun Project, Mindstyle & Disney's Stitch Experiment and Hasbro's Mighty Mugg for Lucasfilm's "The Empire Muggs Back" series.
 She was one of the artists chosen to customize and create a toy for the first Canadian vinyl toy series called Bax Bear.

-D'Errico has also released her own designer toy, a plush based on the devil character, "Kuro" from her series, Tanpopo.
-In 2011 a line of vinyl and resin collectibles was released at the San Diego Comic Con.
+d'Errico has also released her own designer toy, a plush based on the devil character, "Kuro" from her series, Tanpopo.
+In 2011 a line of vinyl and resin collectibles was released at San Diego Comic-Con.

 Techniques and materials

-D'Errico uses Holbein Aqua Duo paints, which are water-soluble oil paints.
+d'Errico uses Holbein Aqua Duo paints, which are water-soluble oil paints.
 She uses these on wooden panels for her colour pieces, and acrylics and inking pens when working on canvas.
-In some cases, D'Errico will draw a piece by hand, and then colour it digitally on her computer.
+In some cases, d'Errico will draw a piece by hand, and then colour it digitally on her computer.